brett3182/TCL-Workshop/README.md

 #*******         INITIALIZATION         ***********
 #**************************************************

-#This script checks for three scenarios dicussed in the lecture videos.
+#This script checks for three scenarios dicussed in the lectures.
 The first 'if-then' loop checks whether there is a csv file provided as an input argument.
 #The two nested 'if-then' loops then check for the condition of incorrect CSV files provided by the user (incorrect name or path, basically the file doesn't exist)
 # and the condition if the user requests '-help'
 # Finally if no error is present, the CSV file will be passed on to the TCL script